-The Solution The solution comprised developing a cyclical approach to food waste that would benefit both living plants and animals (through the presence of pollinators) as well as the campus (through the presence of a composting system that could support all food needs and landscape waste).
+The Solution 90 The solution comprised developing a cyclical approach to food waste that would benefit both living plants and animals (through the presence of pollinators) as well as the campus (through the presence of a composting system that could support all food needs and landscape waste).
 In doing so, faculty ensured not only that waste was being diverted from landfill, but also that they were able to generate learning for students and the community as a whole.
 The plan, in particular, was threefold including:

-1. The creation and establishment - of a Bee Garden on campus to support the study of pollinators, focusing on food security and systems - 2.
+1. The creation and establishment of a Bee Garden on campus to support - 2.
 The placement of an industrial composter on campus to support the compost of all food and landscape waste, thus eliminating it from the landfill waste stream - 3.
-The creation of a data dashboard to support the ongoing learning of the community related to sustainability The Impact
+The creation of a data dashboard to support the ongoing learning of the community related to sustainability The Impact tonnes mass of landscape and food waste was diverted from landfill through the composting programme